DreamRealitii/SwingAndTimingData/README.md

 - Right now it just prints results into the console.
 To see the console, put --verbose into the Steam launch settings.

 What you want to get:
-- Average timing values are close to zero.
+- Average timing values are somewhere between -20ms to 0ms.
 If not, try adjusting the audio latency setting.
 - Timing values are the same for both hands.
-If not, try adjusting where/how you stand and change saber rotaions for each hand.
+If not, try adjusting where/how you stand and change saber rotations for each hand.
 - Timing values are about the same for all centered swing positions.
-If values are generally higher in one direction, try adjusting the height and saber x rotation.
+If values are generally higher in the top/bottom row, try adjusting the height and saber x rotation.
-- The unstable rate is as low as possible, preferably 100ms^2 or lower.
+- The unstable rate is as low as possible, preferably 100ms^2.
+If not, try using Pro Mode.

 WIP
 - Show timing data in-game instead of the console.
-- Detect when users are playing with Pro Mode/Pro Mode + Small Cube.
+- Detect when users are playing with Pro Mode/Pro Mode + Small Cube and adjust calculations.